Skip to main content

 A rescue kit inspection checklist is a form used to systematically verify the condition and completeness of all equipment required to carry out an emergency rescue from a confined space or a working-at-heights scenario.
 Under the WHS Regulations (confined spaces and work in elevated positions), a rescue capability must be established before any person enters a confined space or works at height, and the rescue equipment must be suitable, in working order and immediately available.
 The checklist covers the rope and rigging components (rescue rope, anchor slings, karabiners), rescue devices (descender, pulleys, tripod), personal equipment (standby person's harness), emergency items (first aid kit, communication device, gas detector) and the storage container.
 This template uses a Pass / Fail / N/A format and includes space for defects, corrective actions and sign-off.

-Benefits of using a rescue kit inspection checklist
+Benefits of using this rescue kit inspection checklist

 • Life safety: rescue equipment that is damaged, incomplete or out of service life may fail at the exact moment it is needed most; systematic checks prevent this.